CubicrootXYZ/Twitter-Sentiment-Barometer/README.md

 !
 The command line input via `msvcrt.getch` might only work on Windows machines. !

-## Calssifier
+## Classifier

 A Naive Bayes Text Classifier.

+## Database-Layout/Settings

+To be able to read tweets from a database you'll need a compatible database with orator.
+The database needs a retweetid column that defaults to 0 if it is no retweet, a tweetid column and a tweet column.
+HTML, breaklines and apostrophs are deleted automatically.